triplex-216/warehouse/README.md

 # Warehouse Navigator

 ## Release Note
+- **Final** (06/11/2023)
+  - Visual improvements:
+    - Highlight path on map in colors
+    - Loading animation

+  - Support genetic algorithm.

+  - Speed up branch-and-bound by using Numba JIT when available.

+  - Other improvements.

 - **Beta 2.0** (06/01/2023)
-  - Support Branch-and-bound algorithm with multiple access.
+  - Support branch-and-bound algorithm with multiple access.
-    - Will fall-back to the default algorithm upon timeout.
+    - Will fallback to the default algorithm upon timeout.

   - Support reading and processing order lists stored in files